 It has flavonoids which are known to thin the blood, however no clinical human studies could be identified evaluating its role in coagulation.

-Blood vessel vasodilator and health
+Blood vessel vasodilator, heart health

 Polyphenols in acai berry have the ability to act as vasodilators, which means they can dilate blood vessels.
 This perhaps could be of benefit in conditions where blood vessel dilation is needed.
 They could potentially be of benefit in reducing the risk for hardening of the arteries.